CAP-CoT: Cycle Adversarial Prompt for Improving Chain of Thoughts in LLM Reasoning

 \subsection{Adversarial Challenger Agent}

-The challenger $G_C$ is used to construct a \emph{plausible but incorrect} reasoning chain that stands in contrast to the forward reasoning chain $C_S$, stress-testing $G_S$.
-For the same query $Q$ and a challenger prompt $P_C$, the output of $G_C$ is an adversarial chain $C_C$:
+The challenger $G_C$ is used to construct a \emph{plausible but incorrect} reasoning chain that stands in contrast to the forward reasoning chain $C_S$and stress-tests the current solver prompt $P_S$.
+Given the same query $Q$ and a challenger prompt $P_C$, the output of $G_C$ is an adversarial chain $C_C$:

-where $\theta_C$ corresponds to the parameters of $G_C$. $C_C$ follows the surface structure of the problem while injecting controlled reasoning flows such as logical leaps, conceptual confusions, and unsupported assumptions.
-In CAP-CoT, \emph{adversarial} refers to \emph{task-semantic} counter-chains that expose logical vulnerabilities in $C_S$, rather than safety-oriented attacks such as jailbreak or prompt injection.
+where $G_C$ uses the shared backbone $G_\theta$.
+The chain $C_C$ follows the surface structure of the task while injecting controlled reasoning flaws, such as logical leaps, conceptual confusions, unsupported assumptions, or locally fluent but globally invalid steps.
+In \ac{CAP-CoT}, \emph{adversarial} refers to \emph{task-semantic} counter-chains that expose logical vulnerabilities in $C_S$, rather than safety-oriented attacks such as jailbreak or prompt injection.